 Dr. Mann’s current research interests include Colonial Latin American borderlands; bells, music, religion and identity, mission music and dance; Arkansas politician and businessman Mifflin W. Gibbs, as well as relations between Arkansas and Mexico.
+She was recently featured in a New York Times story and radio talk shows about her work with social studies education and teaching history in polarized times.
+She also writes about teaching history, including high-impact, public-facing student projects and projects in which students evaluate large language model-generated text and Wikipedia content.

 “Musical Cultures of the Ibero-American Borderlands,” co-authored with Drew Edward Davies.
 Oxford Handbook of the Ibero-American Borderlands, ed.
 Danna Levin Rojo and Cynthia Radding.
 Oxford: Oxford University Press, 2019.